 Chocolate Chip Date Nut Bars

-- Soak dates for 10 minutes to soften.
+- Soak dates in warm water for 10 minutes to soften, longer if dates seem dry.
 Remove dates and reserve liquid.
+(See Note 1 below.)

-- Refrigerate for at least one hour, or overnight.
+- Refrigerate for at least 1 hour before cutting into bars.

 - Skip the chocolate chips if you want for a more even texture.

 - You can also roll these into balls and coat them in a dusting of cocoa!

 You might also like:

 This post was originally published January 29th, 2017 and republished on January 5th, 2020 with new writing, photos, recipe notes, and instructional photos.